 The hinged design was intended to make the device easier to attach for the researcher as well as reduce the size and weight of the overall design.
 This design features the same L shaped piece on the top of the device for load cell attachment that was featured on the original design.
 One difference between this design and the original design is that this design has a smaller width of the clamp.
-This was done so that the interior walls of the device make contact with the bar on all sides.
+This change creates contact with the bar and interior walls of the device on all sides.
 This will increase the frictional force generated as the monkey pushes on the squeeze plate.
 The new hinge and lock system on the outside of the device allows the design to be attached easily by the researcher.
 The hinge on one side keeps the pieces attached when not in use and allows for easy alignment of the device on the bars.
 The main issue with the hinges and locks is that they isolate the majority of the force to individual points creating likely fail points.

 The addition of a second piece can be seen in the figure above.
 This new feature is not isolated to the hinged design, and will be incorporated with all possible designs.
-This piece is much smaller than the main design at a length of 2 in. compared to 5 in.
-This piece is being added to produce a flat, consistent surface for the load cell to pin against and register forces.
+This piece (2 inches long) is much smaller than the main design piece (5 inches long).
+It is being added to produce a flat, consistent surface for the load cell to pin against and register forces.
 The inside of this piece will not be lined with the foam used in the main device.
 This is to minimize frictional forces in the small piece, so that only the main device acts to pin the squeeze plate.

-II.
 One Piece Screwed Clamp

-Figure 6: SolidWorks drawing of the One Piece Screwed Clamp design from the original design.
+This design utilizes screws and bolts to generate the clamping method.
+With the foam inserts lining the inner walls of the device, the squeeze plate bars can be slid into the device's C shape and screwed into place on the open side.
+This allows for bar/device contact on three sides, increasing the frictional force from the original design.
 This device reduces the difficulty of fabrication significantly by only having to remove a side of the square pipe used.
-The open side reduces the difficulty of attachment from the original design because the researcher can see the screw and bar locations inside the device.
+Also, the open side reduces the difficulty of attachment from the original design because the researcher can see the screw and bar locations inside the device.
 The original device was enclosed and had no visibility.
 As prior stated, this design also utilizes a second, smaller piece to create a flat consistent surface for the load cell.